cjerdonek/groome/README.md

 an optional directory of lambda shell scripts.

-A Groom implementation creates a new project by treating both the name and contents of each file in the template directory as a Mustache template.
+A Groom implementation creates a new project by treating both the name and contents of each file in the project directory as a Mustache template.
 A single [yaml](http://yaml.org/) or [json](http://www.json.org/)
 configuration file provides the context used to render every Mustache template (together with any lambdas).